-Our menu is designed to provide products our customers crave, built on the strength of our bakery expertise.
+Our menu is designed to provide a variety of food products our customers crave, along with transparency to empower them to choose how they want to eat.
+Panera was the first national restaurant company to voluntarily add calories to its menu boards in 2010 and currently includes this information on menu boards at all of our Company-owned bakery-cafes.
 We feature a menu which includes proprietary items prepared with high-quality, fresh ingredients, including our fresh-from-the-field romaine lettuce and tomatoes and our chicken raised without antibiotics, as well as unique recipes and toppings designed to provide appealing, flavorful products.
-We include caloric information on menu boards in all of our Company-owned bakery-cafes.
 Our menu embodies a comprehensive set of commitments formally articulated in our Food Policy and consistent with our long held values.
-The Food Policy outlines our advocacy for a commitment to clean ingredients, a transparent menu to empower our guests to choose how they want to eat, and a positive impact on the food system.
+The Food Policy outlines our advocacy for a commitment to clean ingredients and a positive impact on the food system.
+In May 2015, we announced our "No No List" of artificial additives that will be removed from our food in all of our bakery-cafes in the United States by the end of 2016.

-Our key menu groups are daily baked goods, including a variety of freshly baked bagels, breads, muffins, scones, rolls, and sweet goods, made-to-order sandwiches on freshly baked breads, hearty, unique soups, freshly prepared and hand-tossed salads, pasta dishes, and custom roasted coffees and cafe beverages, such as hot or cold espresso and cappuccino drinks and smoothies.
+Our key menu groups are daily baked goods, including a variety of freshly baked bagels, breads, muffins, scones, rolls, and sweet goods; made-to-order sandwiches on freshly baked breads; hearty, unique soups; freshly prepared and hand-tossed salads; pasta dishes; and custom roasted coffees and cafe beverages, such as hot or cold espresso and cappuccino drinks and smoothies.
+We regularly review and innovate our menu offerings to feature new taste profiles we believe our customers crave.